stephaneVercouillieBMID/slate/source/workingVersion.html.md

   ```

  #### 4.1.1.2.
 Aggregated Claims and Distributed Claims
-Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.

 Distributed Claims are claims that are asserted by a Claims Provider other than the Open ID Provider but are returned as references by the Open ID Provider.